Looking to get tested? See the 3-Site Chlamydia and Gonorrhea At Home Kit

 Chlamydia is a bacterial infection transmitted through sexual contact with the penis, vagina, mouth, or anus of an infected partner.
-Certain Sexually Transmitted Infections (STIs) affect only the genital area.
-However, some STIs can affect other regions as well.
+As we mentioned earlier, some STIs can affect other regions such as the mouth and throat as well.
 Chlamydia is one of these.

-Usually you get chlamydia in the throat by going down on a partner that has chlamydia.
-Chances are, like 80 percent of Americans, you’ve engaged in oral sex—which is why you should get an oral chlamydia test.
-Although chlamydia is one of the most common sexually transmitted diseases (STD), you probably won’t know if you have oral chlamydia without specifically testing for it.
+Usually you get chlamydia in the throat by engaging in oral sex with a partner that has chlamydia.
+Chances are, like 80 percent of Americans, you’ve engaged in oral sex.
+Believe it or not, this is exactly why you should get an oral chlamydia test.
+Although chlamydia is one of the most common sexually transmitted infections, you probably won’t know if you have oral chlamydia without specifically testing for it.

-What Are The Common Symptoms of Chlamydia Throat?
+What Are the Most Common Oral Chlamydia Symptoms?

 Pop quiz time: what’s the difference between throat chlamydia and chlamydia in the genitals?
 If you’re not sure, don’t feel bad.
 Many of us don’t even realize that there are multiple types of this sexually transmitted infection.